 The problem we run into when it comes to leaving our own legacy is that we have way too many photos!!
 Like WAY too many!

-Nancy Ray talks about how we cherish our grandparents’ photos because there are so few of them.
+We cherish our grandparents’ photos because there are so few of them.
 Now we have a completely overwhelming amount of photos!

 It wasn’t long ago when we used film cameras and you had to decide what was ‘photo worthy’ because you could only take 24 or 36 photos before you ran out of film.